RyanTheGuyInSpace/hodge-app2/README.md

 # Deleting Items

-To delete an item, right click any item and select "Delete".
-To delete all items, right click any item and select "Delete All".
+To delete an item, select any item, go to the "Edit" menu item and click "Delete".
+To delete all items, go to the "Edit" menu item and click "Delete All".

 # Editing Items